Conformal field theory on the plane: The H3+ model

-To do this, we will consider the \textbf{\boldmath large level limit} $k\to \infty$ of the model, which is sometimes called the minisuperspace limit.
+Let us consider the \textbf{\boldmath large level limit} $k\to \infty$, which is sometimes called the minisuperspace limit.
 The KZ equations \eqref{kz} imply that correlation functions do not depend on the positions $z_i$ in this limit, and are functions of the sole isospin variables.
 Moreover, given a generator $J^a_m$, the commutator $[J^a_m,J^b_{-m}]$ \eqref{jam} tends to infinity for some index $b$, unless $m=0$.
-So the generators $J^a_{m\neq 0}$, and the descendent states they create, disappear from the theory, and only the horizontal subalgebra of $\widehat{\mathfrak{sl}}_2$ survives.
-This corresponds to an $SL_2({\mathbb{C}})$ symmetry group, which acts on a field of spin $j$ as
+So the generators $J^a_{m\neq 0}$, and the descendant states they create, disappear from the theory, and only the horizontal subalgebra of $\widehat{\mathfrak{sl}}_2$ survives.
+Since the left and right isospin variables are complex conjugates, the corresponding symmetry group is $SL_2({\mathbb{C}})$, and the action of this group on a field of spin $j$ is

-(This action is formally identical to the action \eqref{tgv} of global conformal transformations on quasi-primary fields.)
-Now we notice that the transformation $U_g$ also describes the action of $SL_2({\mathbb{C}})$ on functions on the space \textbf{\boldmath $H_3^+$} of hermitian matrices of size two and determinant one.
-Consider indeed the function
+(This is formally identical to the action \eqref{tgv} of global conformal transformations on quasi-primary fields.)